Jerome Namias: Biography

-In 1971 he joined the Scripps Institution and established the first Experimental Climate Research Center.
+In 1971 he joined the Scripps Institution of Oceanography and established the first Experimental Climate Research Center.
 His prognosis of warm weather during the Arab oil embargo of 1973 greatly aided domestic policy response.

 Education

 Namias attended public schools in Fall River, graduating from Durfee High School in 1928.
 He was offered a four-year scholarship to Wesleyan University, but due to the looming recession and his father's ill health, Jerome elected to remain home at that time.
 Shortly thereafter, he became infected with tuberculosis and was confined to his residence for several years.
 During that time he took several correspondence courses, including courses in meteorology, from Clark University.
-Although he never received an undergraduate degree, he eventually received a Master's degree in Science from Massachusetts Institute of Technology (1941).
-He also later received honorary Ph.D's from University of Rhode Island (1972) and from Clark University (1984).
+Although he never received an undergraduate degree, he eventually received a master's degree in Science from Massachusetts Institute of Technology (1941).
+He also later received honorary Ph.D.s from University of Rhode Island (1972) and from Clark University (1984).

-While working at the National Weather Service in Washington D.C., Namias entered into correspondence with the head of the newly established meteorology department at MIT, Carl-Gustaf Rossby.
+While working at the National Weather Service in Washington, D.C., Namias entered into correspondence with the head of the newly established meteorology department at MIT, Carl-Gustaf Rossby.
 At Rossby's urging, Namias enrolled as an undergraduate student at MIT in 1932.
 However, in 1934 he left MIT to work in the nascent forecasting bureau of Trans-World Airlines in Newark and then in Kansas City, where he stayed until 1934.
 That job was canceled in 1934 when TWA lost a government airmail contract, and Namias "was happy to return to part-time work at MIT and Blue Hill Observatory, even though he had to learn to live on student pay once again."

 In 1934 Namias had determined to obtain a college degree, and had enrolled in the University of Minnesota, which had lower tuition than MIT.
 However, he had serious health problems (pleural effusion) during that year, and he returned to Fall River, to continue his self-education.
 While in Fall River he published a seminal paper on atmospheric inversions (1936), which again impressed Dr Rossby, who offered Namias a graduate assistantship at MIT, beginning with the 1936 Fall term.
 He continued working and studying at MIT, receiving an M.S. degree in 1941.

 The University of Rhode Island granted Namias an honorary D.Sc., in 1972; Clark University followed with a similar bestowal in 1984.